david-lafontant/Leaderboard/README.md

 ## How it works

-The leaderboard allows the user to enter the name and the score of a leader.
+The Leaderboard web application allows the user to enter the name and the score of a leader.
-By clicking on the submit button the information regarding the leader is stored in memory;
+* By clicking on the submit button the information regarding the leader is stored in memory;
-By clicking on the refresh button the list of leader in memory and their score are displayed on the screen;
+* By clicking on the refresh button the list of leader in memory and their score are displayed on the screen;

 ## Technologies Used
 * CSS